 Many patients respond well to multi-modality treatment that combines radiation therapy with systemic treatment such as chemotherapy or immunotherapy.
 Unlike conventional whole-brain radiation, which may require interrupting chemotherapy treatment for several weeks, CyberKnife radiosurgery can be completed in as little as 1-5 visits and typically does not require interruption to the chemotherapy cycle or immunotherapy treatments.

 - Patients with Prior Brain Irradiation

 In the event of a recurrence, it is generally not possible for patients to undergo a second course of whole-brain radiation.
-Because CyberKnife radiosurgery delivers precisely targeted radiation, it may provide a safe radiation treatment option for some previously irradiated tumors.
-In addition, clinical data indicates that patients previously treated with CyberKnife radiosurgery (SRS) can be safely and effectively treated with additional courses of SRS — thereby delaying or completely avoiding whole-brain irradiation10.
+Because CyberKnife radiosurgery delivers precisely targeted radiation, it may provide an effective radiation treatment option for some previously irradiated tumors.
+In addition, clinical data indicates that patients previously treated with CyberKnife radiosurgery (SRS) can be effectively treated with additional courses of SRS — thereby delaying or completely avoiding whole-brain irradiation10.

 - Reducing the Risks of Cognitive Impairment

 In some cases, both whole-brain radiation and targeted radiosurgery may be viable treatment options.
 Both treatments can provide good long-term cancer control, but patients may choose radiosurgery in an effort to reduce the risk of cognitive side effects to memory and concentration.